JayPansuriya/docker/README.md

 - Using this MAC address Docker engine routes the traffic to a particular route
 - Macvlan driver simplifies communication between container

+**:rocket:Docker Swarm**

+- It is a container orchestration sofware
+- Orchestration means managing processes/containers
+- Docker Swarm is used to setup Docker Cluster
+- Docker swarm is embedded in Docker engine
+- Cluster means group of servers
+- We will setup Master and Worker nodes using Docker Swarm cluster
+- Master will schedule the tasks (containers) and manage the nodes and node failures
+- Worker nodes will perform the action (containers will run here)

+**Swarm Features**
+1) Cluster Management 2) Decentralize design 3) Declarative service model
+4) Scaling 5) Multi Host Network 6) Service Discovery
+7) Load Balancing 8) Secure by default 9) Rolling Updates